Doug917/desktop_apps/README.md

 Simple office apps.

+nonscanned_pdf is an example of using python to scrape a pdf customer order into an excel spreadsheet.

 excel_merge takes as input the paths to two excel files and merges them (inner join) on user-specified key columns.
 The application is an alternative to repeated using excel's